In any business, the ability to efficiently collect and analyse data is acknowledged as key to its success. It's Business Management 101.

 With 80+ invoices per month and templates everywhere, I was feeling really sorry for this caller.
 So I asked “Why are you rekeying so much data”.
 I then thought I’d blown it because she didn’t say anything.

 Was I missing something?
 Maybe everyone was simply doing their best.
-Or was this business being taken for a ride by an admin manager who has built themselves an empire of busy bees.
+Or was this business being taken for a ride by an admin manager who has built themselves a self-aggrandising empire of busy bees.

-While times were good, nobody took time to review the decisions nor the time being wasted, because it wasn’t perceived as an issue.
+While times are good, nobody takes time to review the decisions nor the time being wasted, because it isn’t perceived as an issue.

-But the current economic forecast demands that we all review our cost structures.
-In businesses selling only their time and expertise,
+But current economic forecasts and our 'New Normal' demands that we all review our cost structures.
+In businesses selling only their time and expertise, that means applying the blow torch to every process.

-With minimal cross-over effort this business could have significantly streamlined processes, and reduce its costs as it may need to.
+With minimal cross-over effort this business could have significantly streamlined processes, and reduced its costs as it still may need to do.

-I asked her to imagine one single source of truth, eliminating a haphazard collection of reports that have to be pieced together to create something useful.
-I told her invoices could be going out the door faster, payroll could be driven directly from each employee’s timesheets and, without reducing the quality of the business critical information, the admin team could probably be cut in half.
+I asked her to imagine one single source of truth, eliminating a haphazard collection of reports that have to be pieced together to create something useful every time anyone wants something up to date.
+I told her invoices could be going out the door faster, payroll could be driven directly from each employee’s timesheets.
+And they'd be filling out their own on-line.
+There would be no reduction in the quality of the business critical information, and the admin team could probably be cut in half.

-The result will be significant time savings, a higher level of confidence in the reliability of the reports you’re reviewing, and information which in turn can lead to increased productivity and profitability.
+The result will be significant time savings, a higher level of confidence in the reliability of the reports you’re reviewing, and it'll be real time information.

 If you want to chat at any time feel free to contact me or fill in the form below.